モロッコ

 • Private car transfer Head to Dades.

 Pass through the "Valley of a Thousand Kasbahs".
 This area has many kasbahs (fortified houses), many of which are in ruins, but some are still used as homes by local families.
-Along the way you may meet nomads herding livestock.
+Along the way you may encounter nomads herding livestock.

 • Morocco - Dadas